kgd-al/revolve_vision/vision.md

 > :warning: This "documentation" does not claim to present the _best_ method.
 > Only one that works (for the author)
+> :warning: Hopefully everything will work smoothly for every GPU/CPU/OS.
+If not
+> look at the known issues at the end

 > All paths are relative to the main repository folder